isc-projects/forge/doc/install.md

 ---------------------------

 There is a `forge` script in the root directory that provides an alternative way of setting up the VMs and environment.
 Its documentation is very basic.
-Here's the excerpt of the built-in help:
+Its usage is entirely optional.
+The general idea is that it may set up VirtualBox virtual machines or LXC containers to run Kea tests.
+Here's the excerpt from the built-in help:

 ```shell
 $ ./forge --help